 Email Correspondence is the best way to reach me: When contacting me via email, please include "CON 5390" in the subject line as well as the topic of your email.
 Please communicate professionally adhering to the standards of communication for the program, department, and university.
-My typical response time is 48 business hours.
+My typical response time is 48-72 business hours.
+This means that if you email on Thursday at 4pm, you will likely get a response from me by the following Tuesday at 4pm since weekend days are not business days.